 Through a vegan diet you consume less hormones, less antibiotic (75% of all antibiotics prescribed in Germany are taken by animals.
 No wonder more and more people are developing resistance to antibiotics), less carcinogens, less LDL cholesterol and less saturated fats.
 This results in less heart problems, less cancer, less type 2 diabetes, less overweight, and better cholesterol level.
 Sources are at the end of the post.

 Read here more about why vegan is healthy: Vegan (with sources).

 L-Tryptophan.
 Tryptophan is an essential amino acid that is important for serotonin and therefore for our wellbeing.
 L-tryptophan is first converted into 5-hydroxy-tryptophan (5-HTP).
 5-HTP is then converted into serotonin.

-- Occurrence: nuts (e.g. walnuts, cashews), seeds (e.g. sesame, sunflower seeds, pumpkin seeds), grains (e.g. quinoa, millet, wheat germs), legumes (e.g. beans, organic/non-GMO soy beans), vegetables (e.g. potatos, cauliflower), seaweed, and spirulina.
+- Occurrence: nuts (e.g. walnuts, cashews), seeds (e.g. sesame, sunflower seeds, pumpkin seeds), grains (e.g. quinoa, millet, wheat germs), legumes (e.g. beans, organic/non-GMO soy beans), vegetables (e.g. potatoes, cauliflower), seaweed (e.g. spirulina).

 Omega 3.
 Omega 3 is an essential polyunsaturated fatty acid.
-There are three types of omega 3s in the diet: ALA (in plants) and DHA and EPA (in seaweed and sea food).
+There are three types of omega 3s in the diet: ALA (in plants) and DHA and EPA (in seaweed and fatty sea food).
 ALA converts in DHA and EPA in the body.
 It seems that the gender plays a role how efficient the conversion is.
 In women, 21% of ALA is converted into EPA and 9% of ALA into DHA.
 In men, 8% of ALA into EPA and 0-4% of ALA into DHA.
 I recommend supplementing if not eating bunch of seaweed.
 Fish don’t produce omega 3, instead they get it from the microalgae, plankton or other smaller fish they eat.

 Calcium.
 The calcium absorption of milk is about 30 %, while the corresponding numbers for broccoli, Brussels sprouts, turnips, kale and some other green leafy vegetables are between 40 and 64 %.
 Calcium is only properly absorbed into the bones with sufficient vitamin D. If the calcium content in the blood drops, the body uses the calcium storage in the bones to compensate for the deficit.

 - Daily requirement: 500-700 mg.

-Zinc.
 Zinc from plant foods is less well absorbed by the body than from animal foods.
 This is mainly due to phytic acid in plant foods, which binds the zinc and thus reduces its availability.
 By soaking, germinating, fermenting or sour-sourcing cereals, legumes, nuts and seeds, the phytic acid content is reduced, thus improving zinc absorption.

 - Daily requirement: 7 mg (women) / 10 mg (men) / 11 mg (pregnancy & breastfeeding).